Electro1512/MetroidAPrime/docs/setup_en.md

-# Setup Guide for Metroiod Prime Archipelago
+# Setup Guide for Metroid Prime Archipelago

 This guide is meant to help you get up and running with Metroid Prime in your Archipelago run.